evergreen-ci/evergreen/docs/Project-Configuration/Controlling-when-tasks-run.md

 Batchtime sets an interval of time in minutes that Evergreen should wait before activating a version/task/variant.
 This is ideal for delaying activation of versions/tasks/variants to batch them together, reducing the frequency of activations and managing resource usage.

-A default batch time can be set on the project page (under general settings) for the interval of time (in minutes) that Evergreen should wait in between activating the latest version.
+A default batch time can be set on the project page [under general settings](../Project-Configuration/Project-and-Distro-Settings/#general-project-settings) for the interval of time (in minutes) that Evergreen should wait in between activating the latest version.

-Batchtime can also be specified in the buildvariants section in the project config file on a build variant or task level.
+Batchtime can also be specified at the top level of the project configuration file or in the buildvariants section in the project configuration file on a build variant or task level.

 #### Example